weak-head/hffp-book/README.md

 ## Places worth to check

 There is a lot of random unstructured stuff here.
 Probably, the most interesting for you would be the following:

-> The base library definitions and implementations
+The base library definitions and implementations:
 * [Monoid, Functor, Applicative, Monad, Foldable and Traversable class definitions](ch21-traversable/src/Sand/ClassDef.hs)
 * [Identity](ch21-traversable/src/Sand/Identity.hs)
 * [Constant](ch21-traversable/src/Sand/Constant.hs)